 Campus Wide Traingings

 - Comprehensive Campus Wide Training - The first training features two distinct and separate tracks: sexual assault prevention and alcohol use intervention.
-More information and registration can be found HERE.
-Register by by 12 noon on February 6th for the Spring 2014 training.
-Training is held every semester to check back for more information about upcoming trainings.
+Training is held every semester, please check back for more information about upcoming trainings.